aws/aws-iot-device-sdk-embedded-C/README.md

-### Configuring the mutual auth demos
+### Configuring the MQTT mutual auth demo

-- You can pass the following configuration settings as command line options in order to run the mutual auth demos:
+- You can pass the following configuration settings as command line options in order to run the mutual auth demo:
 ```bash
 cmake .. -DAWS_IOT_ENDPOINT="aws-iot-endpoint" -DROOT_CA_CERT_PATH="root-ca-path" -DCLIENT_CERT_PATH="certificate-path" -DCLIENT_PRIVATE_KEY_PATH="private-key-path"
 ```

-- In order to set these configurations manually, edit `demo_config.h` in `demos/mqtt/mqtt_demo_mutual_auth/` and `demos/http/http_demo_mutual_auth/` to `#define` the following:
+- In order to set these configurations manually, edit `demo_config.h` in `demos/mqtt/mqtt_demo_mutual_auth/` to `#define` the following:

 	- Set `AWS_IOT_ENDPOINT` to your custom endpoint.
 This is found on the *Settings* page of the AWS IoT Console and has a format of `ABCDEFG1234567.iot.us-east-2.amazonaws.com`.